cdsmith/persistent-stm/README.md

   a `Persistence` implementation built on a transactional storage layer such as a database.

+The persistence essentially works as a key-value store.
+The key is a `String`, and the value can be of any type that implements `DBStorable`.
+The `DBStorable` class works like `Binary` or other serialization classes, except that it's designed to have access to the `DB` so that it can contain other `DBRef`s.
+This way, at runtime, you can maintain complex data structures that point directly to each other, but are persisted via their keys.

 # Quick Start

 A simple example of using `persistent-stm` follows: